Spencer Steer Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- In his last time out on Thursday against the Los Angeles Dodgers, the righty tossed 5 2/3 innings, giving up two earned runs while surrendering five hits.
+- In his most recent appearance on Saturday, the left-hander tossed 4 2/3 innings against the Los Angeles Dodgers, allowing no earned runs while surrendering six hits.

-- In three games this season, the 41-year-old has a 5.74 ERA and 4.6 strikeouts per nine innings, while giving up a batting average of .303 to opposing hitters.
+- The 31-year-old has put together a 5.05 ERA and 8.4 strikeouts per nine innings across nine games this season, while allowing a batting average of .303 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.